xtuml/bridgepoint/doc-bridgepoint/notes/5007_set_operations/5007_set_operations_dnt.md

 The header files `t.sys_sets.h` must be updated (for C and SystemC).
 The set operation functions take a return set handle, two generic pointers for inputs and an integer field for passing flags.
 The API is designed such that it can be used with both sets and single instance references.
-The integer flags field is a bitmap used to specify the types of the inputs (instance reference set or just instance reference).
+The integer flags field is a bit map used to specify the types of the inputs (instance reference set or just instance reference).
 The functions themselves are implemented in `t.sys_sets.c`.

 A case is added to `val_binary_op_value` in `q.val.translate.arc` where the set operation functions are invoked.